 The Martha Sober Davis ’45 Memorial Management Fund was established in 2007 by her brother, Charles T. Sober, Class of 1939, to honor her memory.
 The fund supports management education at the highest possible level by aiding the students, faculty, and programs of the department of management.

-The Dawson Family Fund for Counseling and Student Development was created by gifts from Peter and Christina Dawson, dedicated parents of Miles Dawson, Class of 2012.
-Income from the fund supports Bucknell's Counseling and Student Development Center services, including the group therapy, alcohol awareness and intervention, and suicide prevention programs.
+The Dawson Family Fund for Counseling & Student Development was created by gifts from Peter and Christina Dawson, dedicated parents of Miles Dawson, Class of 2012.
+Income from the fund supports Bucknell's Counseling & Student Development Center services, including group therapy, alcohol awareness and intervention, and suicide prevention programs.

 The Endowment for Bison Men's Soccer was established in 2010 by a Class of 1980 member of the men's soccer team.
 The fund provides Bucknell's intercollegiate men's soccer program with resources to strengthen and maintain the competitive level of the program.

-The Endowment for the Support of the Student Managed Investment Fund Faculty, Research, and Programs was established in 2011 with gifts from anonymous parents.
-Income from the fund supports faculty, research, teaching, and conduct of student investments in the University’s endowment, through the Student Managed Investment Fund Program.
+The Endowment for the Support of the Student Managed Investment Fund Faculty, Research, & Programs was established in 2011 with gifts from anonymous parents.
+Income from the fund supports faculty, research, teaching, and conduct of student investments in the University’s endowment through the Student Managed Investment Fund program.

-The Engineering Success Alliance Program Endowment was established under an agreement completed in 2011 and funded through gifts from George J. Pierson ’84.
-The fund supports the Engineering Success Alliance program, and is intended to provide resources to advance the work and goals of that program.
+The Engineering Success Alliance Program Endowment was established under an agreement completed in 2011 and funded by gifts from George J. Pierson ’84.
+The fund supports the Engineering Success Alliance program and is intended to provide resources to advance the work and goals of that program.

-The Eugene A. and Suzanne H. Gorab Endowment was established in 2008 by Eugene A. and Suzanne H. Gorab Foundation and Eugene A. Gorab, Class of 1985.
+The Eugene A. & Suzanne H. Gorab Endowment was established in 2008 by Eugene A. & Suzanne H. Gorab Foundation, and Eugene A. Gorab, Class of 1985.
 Expenditures from the fund are unrestricted and shall be used for the general purpose of the University.

-The Graham Building Operations and Maintenance Fund was established as an endowed fund with gifts from Trustee William A. Graham IV, Class of 1962.
-Income from the Fund supports the operations and maintenance of the Graham Building.
+The Graham Building Operations & Maintenance Fund was established as an endowed fund with gifts from Trustee William A. Graham IV, Class of 1962.
+Income from the fund supports the operations and maintenance of the Graham Building.

 The William A. Graham IV Women’s Varsity Athletics Endowment was established in 2004 by William A. Graham IV, Class of 1962.
 The fund is intended to support equitable opportunities for all coaches and athletes participating in University women’s varsity athletic programs, regardless of chosen sport.